 - American Public Works Association Members.

-Introduction to Construction Management is not part of the Road Scholar Program.
+Introduction to Construction Management is an elective of the Road Scholar Program.

-Complete the form below to register.
 This course is offered free of charge, but participants must still register to reserve a seat.
-Course attendance is limited to 30 people.